benhosmer/ossim-vagrant/README.md

 1. Ignore the submodule instructions from above.
 You don't need those to install OSSIM.
-2. Move the existing `Vagrantfile` in the repo to something else, ie `_Vagrantfile`.
-3. Rename the `ossim-only-Vagrantfile` to `Vagrantfile`.
-4. `$ vagrant up` will install the dependencies you need as well as OSSIM itself.
+2. `$ vagrant up ossim` will install the dependencies you need as well as OSSIM itself.